-A. Course Description: Automotive Engine Removal and Installation (3:2:4) -

-This course covers the fundamentals of engine inspection, removal and installation procedures.
-Safety procedures are emphasized throughout the course along with operation of all existing components.
-Elements of the course may be taught manufacturer specific.
-Co-requisite: concurrent enrollment with AUMT 1419.

-- B. Course Goals/Objectives: Utilize appropriate safety procedures; perform mechanical engine tests to determine extent of repair or service; remove and install engines in various types of vehicles; lubrication and cooling systems diagnosis and repair.
-May be taught manufacturer specific. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 1306 and AUMT 1419 in order to successfully complete this course since these are concurrent enrollment courses. - D. Academic Integrity.
+- A. Course Description: Automotive Engine Repair (4:2:8) Prerequisite: AUMT 1407 or consent of instructor.
+Co-requisite: concurrent enrollment in AUMT 1306 or consent of instructor.
+This course covers the fundamentals of engine operation, diagnosis and repair, including lubrication systems and cooling systems.
+Emphasis will be on overhaul of selected engines, identification and inspection, measurements, and disassembly, repair, and reassembly of the engine.
+Safety procedures are emphasized throughout the course.
+Elements of the course may be taught manufacturer specific. - B. Course Goals/Objectives: Fundamentals of engine operation, diagnosis and repair including lubrication systems and cooling systems.
+Emphasis on overhaul of selected engines, identification and inspection, measurements, and disassembly, repair, and reassembly of the engine.
+May be taught manufacturer specific. - C. Course Competencies: A = 100-90 B = 89-80 C = 79-70 F = 69 or below A grade of a C or higher is required in AUMT 1419 and AUMT 1306 in order to successfully complete this course. - D. Academic Integrity.
 It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his own, any work which he has not honestly performed, is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.
 For further information concerning Cheating and Plagiarism, read the section on Academic Integrity in the SPC General Catalog.
 If you have a question as to whether you may work with other students on any assignment, ASK YOUR INSTRUCTOR.
 On some assignments working with others is encouraged. - E. SCANS and Foundation Skills.
 Specific SCANS competencies and foundation skills applicable to this course are listed adjacent to each objective in the course objective table.
 They include: Foundation Skills (F) 1,2,3,4,5,6,8,9,10,11,12,14.
 Competencies (C): 5,6,7,11,14,15,16,18,19,20.
-A complete list of SCANS competencies and foundation skills is
+A complete list of SCANS competencies and foundation skills is attached at the end of this syllabus.

-- attached at the end of this syllabus. - F. Verification of Workplace Competencies-Technical Education Division.
+F. Verification of Workplace Competencies-Technical Education Division.
 The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, AUMT 2366).
 In addition the student will also be prepared to take the ASE Student Certification test for Automotive Engine Repair.